LYU-Shulun-CN/web-demystified-note/README.md

 # Web Demystified (简明的解释) 教程的笔记
 > Youtube Mozilla Hacks Channel
+> By Jeremie Patonnier

 ## What is "The Web" and how does it work? | Web Demystified, Episode 0 | The Web
 > Jeremie Patonnier offers an overview of **what the web is and how it works**.
 If you're just getting started on the web, this is an important overview for you!